ioannamanolopoulou/ioannamanolopoulou.github.io/_pages/research.md

 ## Bayesian modelling in health economics

+Quantifying the impact of uncertainty on decisions is an important aspect of health-economic decision making.
+The analysis of the Value of Information (VoI) is an increasingly popular method for quantifying decision uncertainty, but it is frequently computationally prohibitive.
+This work used ideas from non-parametric modelling and moment-matching to allow feasible calculation of VoI summaries such as Expected Value of Partial Perfect Information (EVPPI) and the Expected Value of Sample Information (EVSI).

 This is joint work with my former PhD student [Anna Heath](https://sites.google.com/site/annaheathstats/) and collaborator [Gianluca Baio](http://www.statistica.it/gianluca/).